 One of the traits that attract attorneys to Fenwick is that our firm culture promotes having diverse and important interests outside of work.
 We encourage all of our people to maintain a healthy balance between their working lives and their personal lives, and we provide avenues for them to do so.
 This includes reduced-hours options for associates and partners seeking increased flexibility, firm-paid vacations and dinners and telecommuting.

-While law firms have traditionally been late adopters of technology, we believe in leveraging technology to allow us to be more efficient, responsive and creative.
+While law firms have historically been late adopters of technology, we believe in leveraging technology to allow us to be more efficient, responsive and creative.
+We have a passion for innovation that mirrors our client base.
+Our firm is making revolutionary changes to the practice of law through substantial investments in proprietary technology tools and processes—allowing us to deliver best-in-class legal services more effectively across all offices.
+Fenwick is frequently recognized in the media for our innovative use of technology.
 Whether its litigation or M&A support, helping our clients manage shared information or avoiding "reinventing the wheel," we routinely use technology to solve problems in creative, innovative and efficient ways.

 Fenwick is committed to paying a competitive salary commensurate with major law firms in our market.
 The firm also provides a broad range of benefits that promote financial security, work/life balance and a healthy lifestyle.